Second Spanish Republic

-In 1935, after a series of crisis and corruption scandals, President Alcalá-Zamora, who had always been hostile to the government, called for new elections, instead of inviting CEDA, the party with most seats in the parliament, to form a new government.
+In 1935, after a series of crises and corruption scandals, President Alcalá-Zamora, who had always been hostile to the government, called for new elections, instead of inviting CEDA, the party with most seats in the parliament, to form a new government.
 The Popular Front won the 1936 general election with a narrow victory.
 The Right accelerated its preparations for a coup, which had been months in the planning.